TheWolverine - Michigan Wolverines Basketball/Football Podcast: Crawford And Borton

 Michigan Wolverines Basketball/Football Podcast: Crawford And Borton

-Lansing media personality Tom Crawford joins the podcast, talking about Michigan basketball and football developments.
+Lansing media personality Tom Crawford joins the podcast to discuss Juwan Howard's undefeated basketball team.

-Crawford and senior editor John Borton discuss Michigan's 7-0 start in basketball, and the concerns of those who say the Wolverines haven't experienced tough tests yet.
-They also dive into Michigan football, and what's ahead for both Jim Harbaugh and the Wolverines.
+Crawford and senior editor John Borton also discuss a Jim Harbaugh-coached program on the doorstep of major changes.
+One topic — will the Wolverines ever beat Ohio State under Harbaugh?

 Here's what Crawford has to say…